 - Should you book in advance?

-Not only this would avoid any last-minute hassles for you and save you the trouble of hotel hunting in freezing temperatures, but it would also give some time to your host to prepare for your arrival.
+In the case of visiting Ladakh in February, I would strongly suggest that you book your stay in advance.
+This would avoid any last-minute hassles, save you the trouble of hotel hunting in freezing temperatures, and also give time to your host to prepare for your arrival.

 So it would be better to book your stay in advance.
-But that will also be a problem since there is no phone connectivity as well.
-The best choice would be to book a taxi in Leh in advance and ask the taxi driver to make arrangements for your stay as well, as per the itinerary.
+The best choice would be to book a taxi in Leh and ask the taxi driver to make arrangements for your stay as well, as per the itinerary.

-Continue reading for further details in this aspect.
+Continue reading for further details on this aspect.
 I will talk about it more later in the article.

 Sightseeing in Ladakh in February & Things to Do